WhoIsJack/DySTrack/docs/source/intro/howitworks.rst

 2. **The main scan**:
    This is usually a high-resolution, hiqh-quality, slower acquisition that constitutes the actual data of interest for the experiment.
-It is acquired at the coordinates determined by the prescan and is itself not fed to DySTrack.
+It is acquired at the coordinates determined by the prescan, and is itself not fed to DySTrack.

 DySTrack readily supports multi-positioning to capture several samples in one experiment.
 To this end, the microscope macro is configured to trigger the next